poetindisguise/Cab-Booking-Application/README.md

 ## Dependencies
 Need to have sql installed in your system in order for the programme to work.
 Xammp or any other subsitute should be used for hosting the database on a local server.
 JDK should be installed as the whole project is built in JAVA with NetBeans, used as the integrated development environment for Java.
 ## Source Code
-The Source code along with all the photos for UI can be found in the zip file called uber.zip (in src in uber.zip).
+The Source code along with all the photos for UI can be found in the folder named "Uber".
 4 different databases should be built in SQL as mentioned in database.txt.